pajachiet/mongo_sql_analytics_platform/README.md

 - Add schema of the architecture, and a link to the PyParis talk
 - Publish pymongo-schema on PyPi and install it from there
 - Set specific versions in requirements.txt files
-- Improve superset volumes organization, to follow 'bin', 'data', 'conf' organization of other services

 - Allow to use external MongoDB & PostgreSQL databases.
 We will need to
     - tweak Docker network to connect on host databases
     - remove automatic dependency of mongoconnector to mongosource and postgres in docker-compose